vedavd/NLP-Rasa/README.md

 ## About
 The bot asks if your preference is Veg or Non Veg and then assists you accordingly.
 Based on user selection the Bot will display Vegetarian or Non Vegetarian Menu

+# Part 5
+Waiter Chatbot with link to a page as a response

+## About
+This use case is about BOT displaying a url as a response to user query.